-Commuting can become increasingly expensive, with the UK and the EU on the brink of a potential energy crisis.
+Commuting can become increasingly expensive, with the United States, the United Kingdom and the European Union all on the verge of a potential energy crisis.
 With so many things going on around the world, many people are looking for alternatives for energy and fuel.
 The move to greener methods of generating energy is also becoming ever more important.

 If you are one of the millions of people dealing with such an increase in energy prices, you might be wondering how to commute more economically.
 The e-bike might be one of the options you could consider due to the limited energy usage and the extended range on many of the bikes.